renzmann/renzmann.github.io/content/posts/003_random_echo_house/index.md

 ```

 With that totally compartmentalized, now we can focus entirely on the
-transformation part.
+composition part.

-Notice that our `House` class utilizes one stateful object - the transformed
+Notice that the `House` class utilized one stateful object - the transformed
 poem after applying the `order` and `fmt` functions.
-This gets stored in the
+This got stored in the
-`self.lines` attribute, and subsequent calls for specific stanzas don't have to
+`self.lines` attribute, and subsequent calls for specific stanzas didn't have to
 re-transform the poem.  `_recite_stanza` just read the data and printed it.
 Depending on how expensive we expect the functions to be, we can either keep
 this behavior, or switch to a version where we transform the poem each time we